philG204/user-managment/README.md

 ## Description
 This is the back-end microservice for a user managment web application, wich connects to a PostgreSQL Database.
-To access the user data go to the 'users' route in your domain URL, there you will find all the user related operations as the following: "(main route), ':id', ':username', 'checkCredentials', 'checkToken', 'create', 'update/:id', 'remove/:id'"
+To access the user data go to the 'users' route in your domain URL, there you will find all the user related operations as the following: "(empty main route), ':id', ':username', 'checkCredentials', 'checkToken', 'create', 'update/:id', 'remove/:id'"

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.